Ashwin Mahesh

 Ashwin Mahesh is an urbanist, journalist, politician and social technologist based in Bangalore.
-After his education in atmospheric science (PhD) and astronomy (MS), he worked as a climate scientist at NASA before switching to a career in governance reforms and urban development.
+After his education in atmospheric science (PhD) and astronomy (MS), he worked as a climate scientist at NASA before switching to a career in urban development across state, market and society.
+He is a co-founder of the public affairs journal, India Together.
+He also co-founded the social technology firm, Mapunity in 2006, and the electric vehicles-based transportation company, Lithium, in 2014.
+He is currently the CEO of his latest initiative, LVBL Accelerator, founded in 2023.

 He was a prominent member of the Loksatta movement working for administrative, electoral and governance reforms, and thereafter became the National Vice President of the Lok Satta Party.
 In July 2016, when the party decided to quit electoral politics, he resigned his position, and began to work closely with the Aam Aadmi Party.
-He is a co-founder of the national public affairs magazine, India Together.
-He also founded the social technology firm, Mapunity, and is one of the co-founders of the electric vehicles-based transportation company, Lithium.
 He is also a founder member of Bangalore Political Action Committee (BPAC).
 Ashwin Mahesh was awarded the Ashoka Fellowship in 2009.

 Personal life

 Ashwin Mahesh did his schooling at Army High School, Bengaluru and Vidya Mandir Senior Secondary School (1986), Chennai and then studied Physics at St Joseph's College of Arts and Science (1989).
-Later, he did his MBA from Pondicherry University (1991), M.S. in Astronomy from Vanderbilt University (1993) and PhD in Atmospheric Science/Climate Science/Geophysics from the University of Washington (1999).
+Later, he got an MBA from Pondicherry University (1991), a masters degree in astronomy from Vanderbilt University (1993) and a PhD from the University of Washington (1999) studying Antarctic clouds and climate.
 He is married to Sapana Rawat and has two daughters, Aditi and Mahiti.
 He returned to Bangalore in 2004.